Emarioo/elos/docs/conduct.md

 - Do not write half assed code.
 A feature should be implemented in a complete condition.
 Finish software components thoroughly before moving on.
 A secondary part of the component may be left for later for example implementhing FAT12, FAT16, FAT32 all at once isn't necessary.
 Reading and writing to a FAT file system isn't necessary.
 Reading would be enough but limitations and usage should be clear in the function API.
 - Document complicated code.

+# Markers
+- `@NOTTESTED` Code was written but not tested.
+- `@TODO` Should be fixes in the future.
+- `@NOTE` Extra information
+- `@IMPORTANT` Essential information when programming.
+Read this before adding or modifying code near this marker.
+- `@nocheckin` Left in code that is unfinished.
+They should be resolved before commiting work.